Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research and AI Act

 \subsection{Legal Burdens of the AI Act to Researchers}

-Where AI researchers suspect that they are working on prohibited or high-risk AI systems or GPAI models regulated by the AI Act, they must assess whether their research activity triggers compliance obligations or liabilities under the AI Act.
-Providers must ensure that the high-risk AI systems and GPAI models they place on the market or put into service comply with all the requirements of the AI Act (Arts.
+Where AI researchers suspect that they are working on prohibited or HRAI systems or GPAI models regulated by the AI Act, they must assess whether their research activity triggers compliance obligations or liabilities under the AI Act.
+Providers must ensure that the HRAI systems and GPAI models they place on the market or put into service comply with all the requirements of the AI Act (Arts.
 3 (3) 16, 53, 55).
 We will discuss examples of these severe requirements for high-risk system and GPAI models in the following.

 For high-risk systems, a risk management system must be implemented (Art.
-9 AIA).
+9).
 This risk management system must be planned in advance and maintained throughout the entire life cycle.
 For research, this would also include maintenance after publication.
 According to Art.
-10 AIA, data governance practices need to be implemented.
+10, data governance practices need to be implemented.
 This includes documentation of design choices, personal data, and bias mitigation techniques.
-Additionally, accuracy, robustness, and cybersecurity issues must be addressed (Art.
-15 AIA).
+In addition, accuracy, robustness, and cybersecurity issues must be addressed (Art.
+15).
 This covers technical redundancy, backup, and fail-safe plans.
-All requirements need to be documented throughout the entire lifespan of the system(Art.
-11 AIA and Art.
-12 AIA).
-Under certain circumstances researcher must also register the high-risk-system (Art.
-71 AIA)
+All requirements must be documented throughout the system's entire lifespan (Art.
+11 and Art.
+12).
+These obligations will be detailed in harmonized standards, see \citet{kilian2025european} for more details.

 For GPAI models, similar requirements are established (Art.
-53 AIA).
-However, these requirements are currently being defined by the Code of Practice (see \url{https://digital-strategy.ec.europa.eu/en/policies/ai-code-practice}).
-The current draft of the Code of Practice includes roughly 50 pages of additional requirements, for example, on transparency, copyright, and safety.
+53 ).
+However, these requirements are currently being defined by the Code of Practice.
+The current draft of the Code of Practice includes roughly 50 pages of requirements, for example, on transparency, copyright, and safety.
 While details are not yet negotiated, many of the rules focus on (internal) compliance \cite{zuiderveen2024non} and checklists.
-From our perspective, the AI Act’s requirements pose a substantial (documentation) burden for the ordinary ML researcher. .
+From our perspective, the AI Act’s requirements pose a substantial (documentation) burden for the ordinary ML researcher.